jboss-jdf/plugin-jdf/README.md

     jdf refresh-stacks

+You can also view the available boms by running:

+    jdf show-boms

-You can also view the available stacks by running:
+You can also view the available runtimes by running:

-    jdf show-stacks
+    jdf show-runtimes

 Custom Repository
 -----------------

 If you want to change the default stack repository, then you will need to modify the Forge configuration.

-1. Edit `~/.forge/config.xml` in your favourite editor
+1. Edit `~/.forge/config.xml` in your favorite editor
 2. Add the `<stacksRepo>` element, with the custom location, to the `<jdf>` element.
 For example:

         <configuration>